masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## defer

-A `defer_read` keyword can be added before assignments or function calls.
-This keyword effectively means that the statement on the right-hand side reads the last values from the end of the current cycle.
+A `defer` attribute can be applied to variables.
+When used to read a variable, it returns the last values written to the variable the end of the current cycle.
 This is needed if we need to have any loop in connecting blocks.
+The `defer` applied to a write, delays the write update to the end of the cycle.
-It is also useful for delaying assertion checks to the end of the function.
+The delayed writes happen before the delayed reads.
+This is also for delaying assertion checks to the end of the cycle like post condition checks.

 ```
 var c = 10
-defer_read assert b == 33    // behaves like a postcondition
+assert b.[defer] == 33    // behaves like a postcondition
-defer_read b = c
+b = c.[defer]
 assert b == 33
 c += 20
 c += 3